FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Discussion

 \subsection{Key differences between Tempest and Blizzard}

-Tempest and Blizzard are two galaxies that end up forming thin disks, albeit with strong warps in the outer disk.
+Tempest and Blizzard both form thin gaseous disks, albeit with strong warps in the outer disk.
 As emphasized in Fig.~\ref{fig:hi_projections}, the inner and outer disks of these systems look remarkably similar; however, their CGMs are drastically different.
 When analyzing the formation and evolution of the warps in these systems, we similarly see two different formation mechanisms and histories that ultimately lead to similar morphology.
 Tempest forms a long-lasting, stable polar ring at $t\sim6$ Gyr arising from a merger event that eventually precesses to comprise the warp at $z=0$.
 Blizzard, on the other hand, forms two polar rings associated with interacting subhalos, which are destroyed during the closest interaction with said subhalos.
 The warp then forms distinctly from the polar rings.

 Similar to the differences between the \LessActive~and \MoreActive~systems, we argue that the differences in origin of these morphologies are largely environmental.
 Tempest is less massive than Blizzard and has a less active merger history, particularly at late times.
-Blizzard, on the other hand, has three more massive interactions at later times.
+Blizzard, on the other hand, has three more massive interactions with $\sim10^{10} \rm{M}_{\odot}$ halos at later times (the 50:1 and 40:1 interactions that precede the polar ring formation, and then a 60:1 merger).
 Given that its second polar ring is destroyed, this also ends up populating its inner CGM with a significant amount of cool gas.
-This may be the reason why, despite eventually forming a thin disk, Blizzard forms it much later than the other \LessActive~systems, and starts flaring at later times.
+This may be the reason why, despite forming an early thin disk, Blizzard starts significantly flaring at later times.

 The other key difference between these two systems is the behavior of the relative orientation between the inner and outer disks.
 In Tempest, the orientation of the inner disk is relatively stable.
-The orientation of the outer disk, on the other hand, is precessing significantly.
-In Blizzard, the opposite is true, although all components precess more significantly.
+The orientation of the outer disk, on the other hand, precesses significantly.
+In Blizzard, the opposite is true, although both components precess more significantly.
 This is likely a further consequence of the more populated local environment of Blizzard, as massive subhalo interactions can apply significant torques to the inner disk and dark matter halo.